€57,48 €47,50 excl. VAT

 Clinical features

 Neuroaxonal Dystrophy leads to an uncoordinated gait, dragging of the paws or not knowing where their limbs are relative to the ground.
 Other symptoms can include blindness and strabismus (wandering eye).
 Onset of signs is typically between 6 and 18 months of age and follows a progressive course of cognitive and motor regression and hypotonia.
-Due to poor quality of life, affected dogs are typically euthanized.
+Due to poor quality of life, affected dogs are typically euthanized on humane grounds.

 Additional information